hunvreus/sweepboard.com/source/faq.md

 title: Frequently asked questions
 ---

-**How does Octokan work?**
+**How does SweepBoard work?**

-Octokan is an online real-time collaborative Kanban that integrates the power of GitHub.
-Using Octokan, all of your repositories (that have an issue queue) are now also Kanban boards.
+SweepBoard is an online real-time collaborative Kanban that integrates the power of GitHub.
+Using SweepBoard, all of your repositories (that have an issue queue) are now also Kanban boards.

 **Why do you need so much permissions from my GitHub account?**